hashicorp/nomad/website/source/guides/ui.html.md

 ---
 layout: "guides"
-page_title: "Nomad UI"
+page_title: "Web UI"
 sidebar_current: "guides-ui"
 description: |-
-  The Nomad UI is a great companion for both operators and developers.
+  The Nomad Web UI is a great companion for both operators and developers.
   It is an easy to use way to inspect jobs, allocations, and nodes.
 ---

-# Nomad UI
+# Web UI

-The Nomad UI offers an easy to use web experience for inspecting a Nomad cluster.
+The Nomad Web UI offers an easy to use web experience for inspecting a Nomad cluster.
-Jobs, Deployments, Task Groups, Allocations, Clients, and Servers can all be monitored from the Nomad UI.
-The UI also supports the use of ACL tokens for clusters that are using the Nomad Access Control List system.
+Jobs, Deployments, Task Groups, Allocations, Clients, and Servers can all be monitored from the Web UI.
+The Web UI also supports the use of ACL tokens for clusters that are using the [ACL system](/guides/acl.html).

-~> **Beta Feature!** This page covers the Nomad UI, a feature of v0.7 which is still in beta.
+~> **Beta Feature!** This page covers the Web UI, a feature of v0.7 which is still in beta.

-## Accessing the UI
+## Accessing the Web UI

-The Nomad UI is served on the same address and port as the HTTP API.
-It is namespaced under `/ui`, but visiting the root of the Nomad server in your browser will redirect you to the UI.
+The Web UI is served on the same address and port as the HTTP API.
+It is namespaced under `/ui`, but visiting the root of the Nomad server in your browser will redirect you to the Web UI.
 If you are unsure what port the Nomad HTTP API is running under, try the default port, `4646`.

+For a quick test drive, see our online Web UI demo at [demo.nomadproject.io](https://demo.nomadproject.io).

 ## Reviewing Jobs

-The home page of the UI is the jobs list view.
+The home page of the Web UI is the jobs list view.
 This page has a searchable, sortable, paginated table of all jobs in the cluster, regardless of job status.

 [![Jobs List][img-jobs-list]][img-jobs-list]